Rahul Dravid: Adelaide: An Eden encore

 Dravid did not perform well in the ensuing Border-Gavaskar Trophy at home, scoring only one fifty in four matches.
 He led India in the Third and the Fourth Test of the series in the absence of regular captain Ganguly amid some speculations.
 While India lost the Third Test and with it the series, he led the team to a consolation win in the Fourth Test with his spirited leadership and some critical decision making including promotion of Laxman up the batting order and bowling Kartik before Kumble.
 He contributed 181 runs including two fifties to India's 1–0 victory in the 2-match home test series against South Africa.
 He topped the series average charts with an average of 90.5.
 Sandwiched between the two test series, India played a solitary ODI against Pakistan at home to mark the 75th anniversary of the Board of Control for Cricket in India.
 The match turned out to be Dravid's last ODI as a designated wicket keeper.
 In all, Dravid effected 84 dismissals (71 catches, 13 stumpings) in 73 matches as India's designated keeper and 2 dismissals (1 catch, 1 stumping) as substitute keeper, totaling to 86 dismissals behind the wicket in ODIs which is the fourth best among Indian keepers.
 Dravid had a good outing on Bangladesh tour, where he scored a hundred in the Test series and two fifties in the ODI series, with India winning both the series.

 In 2005, Dravid represented Asia XI against the ICC World XI at the World Cricket Tsunami Appeal.
-He top scored for Asia XI with a fifty but could not take his team to victory against the ICC World XI.
+He top scored for Asia XI with a fifty but could not take his team to victory.
 Pakistan visited India in March 2005 for bilateral a Test and ODI series.
 Dravid scored a fifty in the First drawn test.
 He scored a hundred in each innings of the second test (110 in First innings and 135 in Second innings) at Eden Gardens, becoming only the second Indian to have scored a hundred in each innings of a test on two or more occasions.
 India won the test and Dravid earned man of the match award for his performance.
-He didn't fare well in the Third Test as India lost to draw the series 1-1.
+He didn't fare well in the Third Test as India lost to draw the series 1–1.
 At the end of the series, Dravid's test average stood at 57.86 which was highest among the contemporary batsmen.
 Dravid topped the runs chart in the 6-match ODI series with 308 runs at an average of 51.33 and a strike rate of 80.00, including a hundred and two fifties.
-He also captained the team in the final two ODIs in the absence of Ganguly but could not prevent his team from losing the series 2–4 to Pakistan.
+He also captained the team in the final two ODIs in the absence of Ganguly.
+India lost both the games to go down in the series 2–4.